freifunk/directory.api.freifunk.net/README.md

 =======

 Please feel free to use this data in any (usefull) way you want.
-All code and content in this git repository is proviced unter [Creative Commons Zero 1.0 Universal](LICENSE) license to you.
+All code and content in this git repository is provided under [Creative Commons Zero 1.0 Universal](LICENSE) license to you.

 Contribution
 =======